omar-florez/scratch_mlp/docs/index.md

 Let's open the blackbox.
 We will build now a neural network from scratch that learns the XOR function.
 The choice of this non-linear function is by no means random chance.
 Without backpropagation it would be hard to learn to separate classes with a straight line.
-To illustrate this, note below how a straight line cannot separate 0s and 1s for the outputs of the XOR function.
+To illustrate this important concept, note below how a straight line cannot separate 0s and 1s, the outputs of the XOR function.
 Real life problems are also non-linearly separable.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/nonlinear_xor.png "Logo Title Text 1")